$C^*$-algebraic drawings of dendroidal sets: Dendroidal Sets

 \section{Dendroidal Sets}

-We are going to assume familiarity with the theory of (coloured) operads and simplicial sets, failing which the reader may consult \cite{MayItLoop,BoaVog,MarShnSta,LodVal,GoeJar,BerMoe}.
+We are going to assume familiarity with the theory of (coloured) operads and simplicial sets.
+For the uninitiated we recommend the following good sources of knowledge \cite{MayItLoop,BoaVog,MarShnSta,LodVal,GoeJar,BerMoe} - a list that is obviously non-exhaustive.
 Since the article is written for topologists as well as operator algebraists, we review the theory of dendroidal sets from \cite{IWeissThesis,MoeWei1,MoeWei2,CisMoe} that is a simultaneous generalization of both - operads and simplicial sets.
 The exposition is quite brief and necessarily not entirely self-contained.

 Trees have played an important role in the theory of operads ever since its inception.
 We provide an informal and very concise introduction to trees.
 We follow the nomenclature and presentation in \cite{MoeWei1,MoeLect}.
 A tree is a finite directed graph, whose underlying undirected graph is connected and acyclic.
 The vertices will be marked by $\bullet$ as shown below: \beq \xymatrix{*{\,}\ar@{-}[dr]_{l_1} & & *{\,}\ar@{-}[dl]^{l_2}\\ & *{\bullet}\ar@{-}[dr]_{e_{1}}\ar@{}|{\,\,\,\,\,\,\,\,\,\, u} & & *{\,}\ar@{-}[dr]_{l_3} & & *{\bullet}\ar@{-}[dl]^{e_4}\ar@{}|{\,\,\,\,\,\,\,\,\,\, y}\\ & & *{\bullet}\ar@{-}[dr]_{e_{2}}\ar@{}|{\,\,\,\,\,\,\,\,\,\, v} & & *{\bullet}\ar@{-}[dl]^{e_{3}}\ar@{}|{\,\,\,\,\,\,\,\,\,\, w}\\ & & & *{\bullet}\ar@{-}[d]^r\ar@{}|{\,\,\,\,\,\,\,\,\,\, x}\\ & & & *{\,}} \eeq An edge that is connected to two vertices is called an {\em inner edge}; the rest are called {\em outer edges}.
 Amongst the outer edges, i.e., those that are attached to only one vertex, there is a distinguished one called the {\em root}; the other outer edges are called {\em leaves}.
 A {\em non-planar rooted tree} is a non-empty tree with both inner and outer edges with the choice of one distinguished outer edge as the root.
 Henceforth, unless otherwise stated, by a tree we shall mean a non-planar rooted tree.
 Such a tree will be drawn with the root at the bottom and all arrows directed from top to bottom (with arrowheads deleted) as shown above.
 For instance, in the above tree there are three leaves $l_1,l_2,l_3$, four inner edges $e_1,e_2,e_3, e_4$, and the root is $r$.
 Note that the number of inner edges as well as leaves in a tree could be zero.
 The simplest possible tree is \beqn\xymatrix{{}\ar@{-}[d]\\ {}\ar@{}|{\,\,\,\,\,\, ,}}\eeqn which is called the {\em unit tree}.